mgdreamingstar/CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in in 15th code cell of the IPython notebook.
+I implemented this step in in 15th code cell of the IPython notebook in the function `project_back()`.
 Here is an example of my result on a test image:

 ![alt text][image7]